twin-bridges/ansible-ons/agenda.md

 include at least something *not* network related (restart a service or even just run some other task to show that i could be whatever)

 1. Lecture
-2. save config handler
+2. handler in a script to just echo something
-3. something/anything else?
+3. handler for wr mem, then in ext file

 ### Tags
-steal from

 skip tags, always, never, list of tags, etc.